nickcoll/Decrypto_Grievance_Management_Guvi/README.md

 - **Maven**: Project management tool for building and managing dependencies.
 - **MySQL**: Relational database to store student and grievance records.
 - **JDBC**: Java Database Connectivity for database interactions.
-- **Servlets/JSP** (Optional): If the web interface is implemented, servlets handle requests and JSP renders views.

 ## 🚀 Getting Started